Current U-6 Unemployment Rate is 8.9% (BLS) or 13.7% (Gallup)

 Comparing U3 to U6

-If you look at the chart below carefully you will see that the current U-3 unemployment rate is 6.5% which is significantly above the U-3 rate from 2006-2008.
-The current U-3 rate is almost equal to the U-6 unemployment rate during the 1999 -2001 period when U-6 bottomed at 6.3%.
+If you look at the chart below carefully you will see that the current (Unadjusted) U-3 unemployment rate is 4.6% which is finally in the range of the U-3 rate from 2006-2008.
+But with the increase in population the numbers don’t add up.
+See Current Employment for more on this.

 You may also notice that when unemployment rises the gap between U-3 and U-6 also rises.
 For instance, in October 2000, unemployment was at the lowest levels on this chart with U-3 at 3.6% and U-6 was at 6.3%.
 For a difference of only 2.7%.
 But at the peak of unemployment in January 2010 U-3 was at 10.6% but U-6 shot all the way up to 18% for a difference of 7.4%.